How Insolvency Works

 What is an Insolvency Practitioner?

-An Insolvency Practitioner is someone who is licensed and authorised to act in relation to an insolvent individual, partnership or company.
-If you are insolvent, it means you cannot pay your debts when they become due.
+An Insolvency Practitioner (IP) is someone who is licensed and authorised to act in relation to an insolvent individual, partnership and/or company.
+If you are insolvent, it means you cannot pay your debts when they become due or your liabilities exceed your assets.

-Insolvency Practitioners are appointed to help resolve difficult financial situations.
-Where this involves a business in financial distress, the Insolvency Practitioner’s main task is to try to rescue the business.
+IPs are appointed to help resolve difficult financial situations.
+Where this involves a business in financial distress, the IP’s main task may be to try to rescue the business and thereby save as many jobs as possible.

 • selling the assets of the person or company who owes money to help them pay off their debts;